Truncated square tiling: Related polyhedra and tilings

-The truncated square tiling is used in an optical illusion with truncated vertices divides and colored alternately, seeming to twist the grid.
+The truncated square tiling is used in an optical illusion with truncated vertices divided and colored alternately, seeming to twist the grid.

 The truncated square tiling is topologically related as a part of sequence of uniform polyhedra and tilings with vertex figures 4.2n.2n, extending into the hyperbolic plane:

 The 3-dimensional bitruncated cubic honeycomb projected into the plane shows two copies of a truncated tiling.
 In the plane it can be represented by a compound tiling, or combined can be seen as a chamfered square tiling.